Los Angeles Sexual Harassment FAQ: Your Rights And Legal Options

 If the problem persists or your employer does not address the situation, your next steps are to contact an attorney and/or file a formal complaint with the DFEH or EEOC.
 It may be necessary to pursue justice and compensation in a sexual harassment lawsuit.

 No, you cannot be legally fired for reporting sexual harassment.
 In California, it’s illegal for employers to retaliate against you for filing a complaint or participating in an investigation of sexual harassment.
-This means they can’t fire, demote, harass, or otherwise discriminate against you for standing up against harassment.
+This means they cannot fire, demote, harass or otherwise discriminate against you for standing up against harassment.

-You don’t need proof to report harassment, but without proof, it may be difficult to get your allegations taken seriously.
+You do not need proof to report harassment, but without proof, it may be difficult to get your allegations taken seriously.
 The harasser will almost certainly deny behaving inappropriately and it would simply be your word against theirs.

 California law provides some of the strongest protections in the country against workplace harassment.
 Still, many employees are unsure what behaviors actually qualify — and what their legal options are when things go wrong.
 Below, we answer the top questions people ask about workplace harassment in California, based on real legal standards and state-specific rules under the Fair Employment and Housing Act (FEHA).